 When it comes to the garden, there’s a lot you can do to make sure it stays looking fresh, growing food, supporting any animals you have, and simply remaining your own at the end of the day.
 However, if you’re building a boundary for yourself, there’s a lot of things you can do wrong that means your plants and trees will spill out, and you won’t have any security from the rest of the outside world.
 Thankfully, this post is here to bridge the gap for you.
 So if you’re out to make the garden of your dreams, work your way from the outside in.
 Trim and Edge Your Lawn This is more of an inner boundary of course, but it still matters quite a lot when concerning both the look and functionality of your backyard space.… Read Full Post

 Everyone has a different name for the room that overlooks the garden.
 Sunroom, orangery, conservatory, garden room, extension and about 103 others.
 But no matter what you call yours, it is probably one of the most adored spaces in your home; that place you can go for a little peace and quiet, a little sunshine-therapy; an escape from all the distractions that fill your other rooms (yeah, we’re talking about your TV!).
+Whether you are adding a prefabricated shed, a home extension or a custom built building, you have many options!
 Of course, to make this the hallowed escape you can sneak off to unwind and relax in, you need to know how to design it effectively.
 The flood of natural sunlight and vibrant colors that burst from your garden are going to play a starring role themselves, but to get this space absolutely perfect for all those moments you want to escape, there is some essential information to soak yourself in; things that will make this room an absolute hit with you, your family and everyone that pops over for a cup of tea.… Read Full...